 How Legal Meetings and Proceeding are Occurring Online During COVID-19

-Stephen Hoffman lead a team which successfully obtained approval of a land use application from the Town Council of Southwest Ranches on April 9, 2020.
+Stephen Hoffman lead a team that successfully obtained approval for a land use application from the Town Council of Southwest Ranches on April 9, 2020.
 Due to isolation rules in place by the Town and Broward County, the Town of Southwest Ranches conducted the Council Meeting virtually using the Zoom platform.

 Question: How did the virtual meeting work?